Skip to content

 This method computes the water depth for each node by considering the

-water levels at the faces and the bed elevation values.
+water levels at the faces and the bed elevation values at the nodes.

 Args: